 Businessman, Entrepreneur, Family Man Fighting for You

 Representative Al Gentry is a self-employed businessman and entrepreneur who has deep roots in the community and an extensive non-profit and public service resume.
-Gentry is 56 years old, and is a graduate of Bishop David High School and the University of Louisville.
-While in graduate school at the University of Kentucky, Gentry lost his arm at age 28 in an accident, working as a hydrogeologist for an environmental consulting firm.
-He did not let his disability stop him however, he continued with his business career while dedicating himself to organizing and leading efforts for the disabled.
+Gentry is 58 years old, and is a graduate of Bishop David High School and the University of Louisville.
+While in graduate school at the University of Kentucky, Gentry lost his arm at age 28 in an accident, working as a hydrogeologist for an environmental consulting firm and did not let his disability stop him however, he continued with his business career while dedicating himself to organizing and leading efforts for the disabled.
 Gentry is a founder of three non-profit entities, local, regional & national, that use the game of Golf as a rehabilitative tool for people with disabilities, including our country’s permanently disabled veterans.
 He is a past president of the Pleasure Valley Lions Club and help to create the Hand-for-Heroes program that teaches our country’s permanently disabled veterans the game of golf.

 Al was born in 1964 and was the youngest of four in a working class, blue-collar, Catholic family in Southwest Jefferson County (Pleasure Ridge Park area) in small (1,000 sq. ft.), suburb home.
 He attended St. Lawrence Catholic School, playing multiple sports year-round (football, baseball, softball & basketball) and excelling in mathematics & science; graduated in 1978, moving on to Bishop David High School.

 While attending Bishop David High School, Al played soccer and earned multiple class awards in Art and Mathematics, and was the school’s #1 golfer, ranked #3 player in the city of Louisville in senior season.
 After graduation, he bypassed the opportunity to play collegiate golf to focus on studies, and earned a Bachelor of Science degree in Geology in 1988 at the University of Louisville; while attending college, Al concurrently worked two union jobs at Zoeller Pump Co., followed by the Kroger Distribution Center, which paid for college education & living expenses.
 He then went to work for North American Exploration, Inc. as a consulting field geologist working the Front Range of the Rocky Mountains in Colorado, and the Glacial Till Plains of North and South Dakota.
-Al came back home to Kentucky to take a job with ERCE Environmental & Engineering Company as a staff geologist working in the field.
+Al came back home to Kentucky to take a job with ERCE Environmental & Engineering Company as a Hydrogeologist working as an environmental consultant.

 Life Altering Event

-While working as a geologist in the field and working on a master's degree at the University of Kentucky, an accident at work altered the course of Al's life.
+While working as Hydrogeologist and working on a master's degree at the University of Kentucky, an accident at work altered the course of Al's life.
 His arm was severely damaged and was amputated above the elbow.
 After two months Al returned to work, his body disfigured but his spirit was stronger.
 With the help and inspiration of a fellow amputee, Al regained his strength and decided his disability would not alter his life's plan.

 Al Gentry received a Kentucky Colonel for his work with disabled golf and was named to the Amputee Golf Hall of Fame in 2022.
-He is also a former president and current Vice President and Finance Committee member of the Pleasure Valley Lions Club.
+He is also a former president of the Pleasure Valley Lions Club.
 Gentry currently serves on the Executive Board of Directors of the United States Adaptive Golf Alliance.

-Al has strong ties to the community, serving as a softball and baseball coach for children's' sports teams and working tirelessly to help disabled individuals and veterans.
+Al has been married to his wife Rhonda for 28 years and they have a 23-year old daughter and a 20-year old son.
 Al's work has helped create the Hands for Heroes program, learn-to-golf clinics put on by the established one-armed golfers for wounded soldiers in warrior transition units & veterans, teaching them the game of golf.

 He is considered a world class one-armed golfer and has won numerous awards and been recognized for his achievements as a one-armed golfer.